thassiov/sump/README.md

 TL;DR: a personal project made as a study on the [SAGA pattern](https://microservices.io/patterns/data/saga.html) and making a program that can be used as either an imported npm package, a standalone monolith or some microservices.

+@TODO: describe in full the intent of the project
+@TODO: describe the 'no frameworks or orm/odm' approach

 ### How it works (or at least should work)

 ##### The "moving parts"